adamant-deprecated/PreAdamant.Translator/README.md

 # *Deprecated* Pre-Adamant Translator

 This was an attempt to create a compiler for the Pre-Adamant language as the first step of bootstrapping an Adamant compiler.
 This translator tried to create a C# framework similar to the [Nanopass Framework](http://nanopass.org/) for Scheme at https://github.com/nanopass.
 It was planned to translate to [Swift](https://swift.org) or C++.

 ## Project Status: Alpha *Deprecated*

 This project should not be used.
-The current Adamant compiler is the "[adamant.tools.compiler.bootstrap](https://github.com/adamant/adamant.tools.compiler.bootstrap)" project.

 ### Download and Use